phenopolis/phenopolis/phenogenon/README.md

 # Phenogenon

 Unrelated patients with observed HPO terms are included in the analysis, the number of which is denoted as Pata.
-The number of patients affected by a given HPO term h is denoted as Path.
+The number of patients affected by a given HPO term h is denoted as Pat<sub>h</sub>.
 The number of patients who have a specific genotype in a gene g is denoted as Pat<sub>g</sub> (this may be a single variant or more than one for compound hets).
 The variants are filtered by ExAC allele frequency and CADD phred score  (M Kircher 2014) according to user specified thresholds so that only rare, predicted, damaging variants are included (frameshift variants which do not have a CADD score are assigned a default score of 50).
-The number of patients having both HPO term h and filtered variants in g is denoted as Patgh.
+The number of patients having both HPO term h and filtered variants in g is denoted as Pat<sub>gh</sub>.
 Therefore one can construct a 2 × 2 table as follows, per gene g and HPO term h:

 * Number of patients not affected by h